Space Cyber Defense: An Adaptive, Proactive Approach

 Integrating Systems Engineering, Cyber, and MBSE

 “Traditional systems engineers envision separate tracks for systems engineering, MBSE, and cybersecurity.
-We integrate it all,” says Steve Bolish, a cyber director in our Colorado Springs office.
+We integrate it all,” Steve says.

 “Clients get an ‘aha!’ moment when we point out that the same documents can be used for all three tracks.”
 Conducting the activities concurrently delivers advantages such as: